MKortmann/storefront-backend/README.md

 # Storefronend Backend API

-The project consist of developing a RESTful API with a postgresSQL database.
+The project consist of developing a RESTful API with a PostgreSQL database.
 The API will manage the requests done from a frontend web store application like amazon.

 ## Goal